brokenricefilms/snap-captions/README.md

 1. Select all
 1. Right click
 1. Select install
-1. Make sure davinci resolve isn't opening (cuz it's need loading the font)
+1. Make sure Davinci Resolve isn't opening (because it's needs loading the font)
 1. Open the `Snap Captions Index.drb`

-Copy Snap Captions bin into the power bin for easy import or just click this `.drb` file every time you new project
+Copy the Snap Captions bin into the power bin for easy import or just click this `.drb` file every time you new project

 ## Dev

 1. Open the "Snap Captions Index.drb"
 2. Open timeline, change stuff, rename
-3. Delete all text in Snap Caption bin
+3. Delete all text in the Snap Caption bin
-4. Select all the text on timeline
+4. Select all the text on the timeline
 5. Drag and drop to Snap Caption bin

 ## Docs